 The penumbral eclipse will last for just over 4 hours on the morning of November 30th, however the best time to see it is within a 40-minute window, from around 1:24 am (PST) until 2:04 am, with the peak of the eclipse falling around 1:44 in the am.

 If you stay up to watch the eclipse, I’d love to know what it looks like for you.
 Were you able to see Earth’s shadow?
 What colors did you see?

 I think of the full moon as a time of letting go.
 As the moon loses her roundness, so we release the things that no longer serve us.

 - Think about the things that are no longer serving you, the things that are hurting you, the things you no longer need in your life.

 - Write the things you wish to let go on small slips of paper or bay leaves.

-- Using a fire safe bowl in a fire safe space, a fire pit, a fireplace, burn these things that you wish to release.
+- Using a fire-safe bowl in a fire-safe space, a fire pit, or a fireplace, burn these things that you wish to release.

 - Watch the flame, thinking about these weights being released from you.

 - When the fire has been extinguished, your thoughts burned, reground with a bit of chocolate, or in honor of the Harvest Moon, hot cider, cinnamon, or tree nuts.